IUDataStructuresCourse/course-web-page-fall-2024/lectures/analysis-recipes.md

 ## Simple Statements

 * Most are O(1)
-* Some can be more expensive: method and function calls, object constructors.
+* Some can be more expensive: method and function calls, object constructors (`new`).
     1. If the method is a standard one (`get` on `LinkedList`), lookup up the time complexity.
     2. If you have access to the code for the method, analyze the code.